 How to Pick An Affiliate Program Provider

 To determine the best program for you, consider the type of academic experience you want (large program or small cohort), your housing options (homestay, apartment or dorm), and your budget.
 Programs that are more expensive often have built-in excursions.
-Ask questions in an Affiliate Programs Live Q&A session and browse Abroad101 to read through peer reviews for programs you’re considering.
+Ask questions in an Education Abroad Live Q&A session and browse Abroad 101 to read through peer reviews for programs you’re considering.

 How to Find a Program

 Visit the affiliate provider’s website for a full list and description of programs.
 For a quick programs overview, visit the Education Abroad program search portal.